 How a Duck's Bill Is Special

 Ducks don't have teeth the same way other animals–tigers, wolves, sharks, cows, pigs or even humans–have teeth to break up and chew food extensively.
-Ducks do, however, have several different adaptations and specialized bill structures that help them manipulate their food and eat more easily.
+Ducks do have several different adaptations and specialized bill structures that help them manipulate their food and eat more easily:

-Ducks have a small bump on the tip of the upper mandible of their bill, called a nail.
-The shape, size and color of the nail can vary, and may be the same color as the rest of the bill or could contrast with the main bill color.
-The nail is useful for digging through mud or debris and helps ducks uncover small roots, seeds, worms and other foods.
+- Nail: Ducks have a small bump on the tip of the upper mandible of their bill, called a nail.
+The shape, size, and color of the nail can vary, and may be the same color as the rest of the bill or could contrast with the main bill color.
+The nail is useful for digging through mud or debris and helps ducks uncover small roots, seeds, worms, and other foods.
 Geese and swans also have nails on their bills.
 For some duck species, such as lesser scaups and greater scaups, the nail can be a useful identification clue as well.

-Birds don't eat like we do, and they don't have teeth in the same way that humans and many other animals have teeth.
-But learning about a duck's bill and how it feeds is a great way to understand why ducks behave the way they do and what foods they can eat most easily.
+Birds don't eat as we do, and they don't have teeth in the same way that humans and many other animals have teeth.
+Learning about a duck's bill and how it feeds is a great way to understand why ducks behave the way they do and what foods they can eat most easily.